Bryne

+Bryne (/no/, /no/) is a town in Time Municipality (and Klepp Municipality) in Rogaland county, Norway.
+The town is the administrative centre of the municipality of Time.

 Bryne is located on the southern shores of the lake Frøylandsvatnet, about 30 minutes south of the city of Stavanger by train.
-The 5.43 km2 town has a population (2021) of 12,465 and a population density of 2206 PD/km2.
-The town's urban area crosses over the municipal border to Klepp Municipality, with 0.98 km2 and 1,800 residents living in the neighboring municipality.
+The 5.7 km2 town has a population (2025) of and a population density of 2361 PD/km2.
+The town's urban area crosses over the municipal border to Klepp Municipality, with 1.21 km2 and residents living in the neighboring municipality.